Censornet: Safeguarding the Most Vulnerable People – and Their Data

-The cyber threat landscape is rife with opportunistic malicious actors lurking in the shadows, waiting to pounce on any crack in an organisation's security.
+The cyber threat landscape is rife with opportunistic malicious actors lurking in the shadows, waiting to pounce on any in an organisation's security.
 In turn, businesses must action the best possible application security to stand a chance against attackers.

 To be clear, it's not the app itself that cyber criminals are after – it's the data within them.
 Any application that's crucial to the enterprise must be watertight to stop the inevitable, which is that some malicious actor somewhere is making a beeline for the valuable data within it.